About This Tool

 - Store tokens securely: Avoid storing JWTs in localStorage where they are vulnerable to cross-site scripting (XSS).
 HTTP-only cookies are generally safer for web applications.

-- Never put sensitive data in the payload: JWTs are encoded, not encrypted.
+- Don't put sensitive data in the payload: JWTs are encoded, not encrypted.
 Anyone can decode the payload without the secret key.
-Never include passwords, credit card numbers, or other secrets in JWT claims.
+Don't include passwords, credit card numbers, or other secrets in JWT claims.